af/backprop/README.md

 Backbone.property() arguments
 -----------------------------

-Backbone.property takes an optional hash as its only argument, and the following keys are supported to make dealing with properties a bit more pleasant:
+Backbone.property takes an optional hash as its only argument.
+The following keys are supported to pre-filter data and make dealing with properties a bit more pleasant:

 ##### `default`
 Lets you specify a default value for the property.
-This will override anything that was set in the `defaults` hash for this attribute name.
-Basically just a convenient shorthand so you can keep your default value close to the property definition.
+This will override anything that was set in the model's `defaults` hash for this attribute name.
+It's basically just a convenient shorthand so you can keep your default value close to the property definition.

 ##### `coerce`
 Specify a function that transforms the property's value before it is set.
 Some useful